phsunrise/SSRL_Apr2017/README.md

 * SSRL does not allow us to send files through SFTP.
 We can either send the generated macro through email, or upload to Google Drive

-* In the repository, enter for Mac:
+* To upload to Google Drive, in the repository, enter for Mac:
 ```
 ./gdrive-osx upload -p 0Bz7BBuzs7NtCLXZkOXBfZVhSMW8 [macro file name]
 ```